Louis A. Trosch, Sr.

 Louis A. “Lou” Trosch, Sr.

-Lou Trosch brings more than 49 years of experience in the practice of real estate law, estate planning, business and corporate law, as well as probate and estate administration.
+Lou Trosch brings over 50 years of experience in the practice of real estate law, estate planning, business and corporate law, as well as probate and estate administration.
 In addition, he is an award-winning Professor of Business Law at the University of North Carolina at Charlotte and is the author of numerous law articles.

 There are several “hands on” ways that I have believed in for these past 50 years.
 First, I return phone calls as quickly as I can.
 Second, I give clients practical, no-nonsense answers to their questions.
 For example, if a lawsuit is not worth pursuing, I will make sure that my client is aware of it and does not spend “good money” chasing “bad money.”
 My main objective is to create a just and peaceful solution for my client.
-I avoid creating more conflict than resolution.
+I avoid creating more conflict in getting to a solution.

 My two sons, Bill and Eric, practice law at the firm, as did my wife, Minette, until her death in April 2018.
 My family has greatly influenced my practice of law.
 I believe that a parent has to earn the respect of a child, just as the child has to earn the respect of a parent.
 I apply this to my practice daily as I strive to earn and maintain the respect of my clients.